Bitsaur/nitro-sdk/README.md

 ```
 ### shortcuts.json

 You can customize your shortcuts by providing a shortcuts.json file in the profile directory (currently there is no UI for managing shortcuts).
 Like settings, each "." in definition of shortcut key can be represented as a JSON object.

+There are currently unfortunately some hardcoded shortcuts:
+- `SHIFT` + `SHIFT` &rarr; opens command palette
+- `CTRL` + hold `CTRL` + arrow keys up/down &rarr; creates multiple carets while editing text
+- `SHIFT` + `ALT` + mouse click &rarr; creates a new caret at given position

 List of available shortcuts and their default values:
 ```json